The Secretary of State was asked—

 Yes, clearly further education—and indeed all 16-to-19 provision—has to be properly funded, but I do anticipate that more young people will do T-level qualifications in the future, because they will be very high-quality qualifications, with those extra hours, the maths, the English, the digital content, and that high-quality industry placement.

 The money that the Treasury has committed to T-levels is new money to finance more hours for young people studying these subjects.
-I think that that is incredibly important, but, as my hon.
-Friend says, there are other people studying for other qualifications, in Stoke and elsewhere, and they too must be properly resourced.
+I think that that is incredibly important, but, as the hon.
+Gentleman says, there are other people studying for other qualifications, in Stoke and elsewhere, and they too must be properly resourced.

 I warmly welcome the introduction of T-levels, but what action has been taken to upskill the teachers and lecturers who will be delivering them?
 That process is vital to the success of the project.